vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/configure-app.md

 -   Summarize some of the ways to configure a Spring application
 -   Use environment variables to configure an application running locally
--   Use cf logs to view the logs of an application running on Cloud Foundry
+-   Use `cf logs` to view the logs of an application running on Tanzu Application Service
--   Use environment variables to configure an application running on Tanzu Application Services
+-   Use environment variables to configure an application running on TAS
--   Explain when to use the CLI vs Apps Manager vs a manifest for application configuration
+-   Explain when to use the CLI versus a manifest for application configuration

 # 12 Factor Applications